772/force-physical-location-visit/README.md

 - Only one QR code and warn about browser history.
 It is less secure but many qr codes suck.
 - Using GithubActions password to prevent cheating for users.
+- Make this a Rust wasm app to hide internal passwords even better?